FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Experiments

+We selected four cross-system combinations (HDFS to BGL, BGL to HDFS, OpenStack to HDFS and OpenStack to BGL) for evaluation.
+Following~\cite{9401970}, we used Drain~\cite{8029742} to parse log events and organize log sequences, ensuring consistency with prior methods.
+For HDFS, log sequences are grouped by block IDs; for BGL and OpenStack, a fixed-window strategy is used to group consecutive log entries within a predefined time window into sequences.

-\textit{Baselines.} To perform zero-label generalization tasks and ensure a fair comparison with FusionLog, we adopted various baseline methods and experimental setups.
+\textbf{\textit{Baselines.}} To ensure a fair comparison with FusionLog, we adopted various baseline methods and experimental setups.
 Due to the significant differences in the sizes of the three datasets, we used different proportions of data for the experiments, as shown in Table \hyperref[tab_1]{2}.
+All data proportions and configurations for the baselines follow the original experimental settings reported in their respective papers~\cite{9401970, 10.1145/3597503.3639205, FreeLog}, ensuring reproducibility and consistency with prior work.
+The baselines are organized into the following groups: